+Other notes

-Under the Consumer Affairs Act 1971 s.
+1 Under the Consumer Affairs Act 1971 s.
 4(3), references, however expressed, in any other Act or in any regulation, notice, proclamation, or statutory instrument of any kind made, published or in force under that or any other Act to the Commissioner for Consumer Protection are, unless the context requires otherwise, read and construed as references to the Commissioner for Fair Trading as defined by the Consumer Affairs Act 1971.

 The Machinery of Government (Miscellaneous Amendments) Act 2006 s.
 151(5) provides that a reference to the Commissioner for Fair Trading is to have effect as if it had been amended to be a reference to the Commissioner as defined by the Consumer Affairs Act 1971.